hpi-sam/ask-your-repository-docker/README.md

 `./deploy jona bp2018hg1/jona:latest`

 Mind that you don't need to specify the real service name with the stack name as a prefix.
 The stack name is added automatically.
-For more informations view the script file.
+For more informations view the [deploy script file](https://github.com/hpi-sam/ask-your-repository-docker/blob/master/deploy).